Free-range eggs: Retailers

-Environmental Impact
+Environmental impact

 Free range eggs carry an environmental cost.
-This is mainly because in Free Range egg production systems, the habitat is difficult to control and the resource required to produce eggs is higher than in caged egg production.
-A study done in the University of Newcastle, UK, showed a 16% increase in greenhouse gas emissions from a Free Range facility compared to a battery cage facility.
+This is mainly because in free range egg production systems, the habitat is difficult to control and the resource required to produce eggs is higher than in caged egg production.
+A study done in the University of Newcastle, UK, showed a 16% increase in greenhouse gas emissions from a free range facility compared to a battery cage facility.

+Health risks

+In 2025, the dutch National Institute for Public Health and the Environment deemed that home-grown free-range eggs in the Netherlands are no longer safe for human consumption due to pollution with PFAS.
+PFAS enter the eggs through bioaccumulation, first from the soil into worm tissues and finally from earthworms into chickens who consume them.
+In the majority of the locations sampled, people would exceed the safe PFAS limit after consuming a single egg per week, contributing to the exposure to PFAS which is already high due to other food sources and contaminated drinking water.

+A similar study conducted in Greece found that free-range eggs exceeded the safe limit for PFAS in the majority of the sampled locations.

 Rehoming charities

 In the UK, charities such as Fresh Start for Hens and British Hen Welfare Trust organise rehoming for ex-factory hens that would otherwise be slaughtered.
-Private smallholders pay around £4-5 per "rescue hen", and these birds (which may still be laying daily) then spend a "retirement" in a true free-range environment.
+Private smallholders pay around £6 per "rescue hen", and these birds (which may still be laying daily) then spend a "retirement" in a true free-range environment.
 The BHW Trust says that there is no better education than watching an ex-battery hen's confusion and bewilderment turn into wonderment at her new environment.